DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Fixed a Layout Selector bug that would allow an invalid KbdType to show up if another LayType had that KbdType.
 		- Any LayDir not starting with the LayMain's 3LA (usually the 3 first letters) is not shown in the Layout Selector anymore.
 	- Fixed: HIG only made "state0.png" (really the last state) plus state0.svg.png (actual state0) instead of the state images it should.
-		- InkScape v1.3 (2023-07) has a bug affecting batch export.
-Should be fixed soon.
+		- InkScape v1.3 (2023-07) had a bug affecting batch export.
+Should be fixed in later versions.
 The HIG works w/ the standalone v1.2.1 install.